microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/extension-anatomy.md

 The starting point for each extension is an instance of `Microsoft.VisualStudio.Extensibility.Extension`.
 This instance contains the necessary methods for Visual Studio to query services provided by the extension and also provides virtual methods for extension to provide localized resources and extension-owned local services to be shared between the components of the extension.

-For simple extensions that don't require such services, a default implementation will be created by code generators at build time.
-See `SimpleRemoteCommandSample` extension for such an example.

 In other cases, such as `MarkdownLinter` extension project will have its own class that derives from `Microsoft.VisualStudio.Extensibility.Extension` to customize certain aspects of the extension.